DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 after *A Blade in the Dark* quest is done (otherwise it feels too soon for an organization to give this quest out).

+Now we need to activate some of the mods to actually make them work.
+Some of these will be available not right at the beginning of the game.
+Close the MCM menu and the system page and do this:

-**Animated Shouts activation** - After configuring all other mods in MCM, press your right *Alt* key in the game to activate the mod.
+**Animated Shouts activation** - Press your right *Alt* key.

+**Look What You see activation** - Press your *V* key.

 **Inigo Whistle Key’s activation** - You can issue commands to Inigo by whistling to him.
 This ability is introduced during his quests and will